animatedmax/spring-data-geode/src/main/markdown/reference/function-annotations.md

 <div class="paragraph">

-{sdg-name}, true to Spring’s core value proposition, aims to hide the mechanics of remote Function execution and let you focus on core POJO programming and business logic.
-To this end, {sdg-name} introduces annotations to declaratively register the public methods of a POJO class as {data-store-name} Functions along with the ability to invoke registered Functions (including remotely) by using annotated interfaces.
+Spring Data for GemFire, true to Spring’s core value proposition, aims to hide the mechanics of remote Function execution and let you focus on core POJO programming and business logic.
+To this end, Spring Data for GemFire introduces annotations to declaratively register the public methods of a POJO class as GemFire Functions along with the ability to invoke registered Functions (including remotely) by using annotated interfaces.

 </div>